 We went to the great temple of Karnak.
 The complex is a vast open-air museum and the largest ancient religious site in the world.
 It is believed to be the second most visited historical site in Egypt, second only to the Giza Pyramids near Cairo.
 It consists of four main parts (precincts), of which only the largest, the Precinct of Amun-Re, currently is open to the general public.

 The last few pictures above are from the Valley of the Kings.
 Some of these pictures are from the web because they forbid cameras in the Valley.
 They literally go through your bags.
-You can’t even take a camera in the are to take pictures outside!
+You can’t even take a camera in the area to take pictures outside!
 They use to have camera passes for extra but they didn’t when we were there.
 They really want you to buy their photo books.
 You have to buy passes to go into the tombs.
-It is well worth the money to visit as many as you can, especially Ramses VI tombs and Tutankhamen.
+It is well worth the money to visit as many as you can, especially Ramses VI and Tutankhamen tombs.